Alex-Skp/Recipe-Popularity-Predictor/README.md

 ## MVP
 The minimum viable product to deliver will be a machine learning model trained to predict the number of comments the recipe will get from other users, together with a proper exploratory data analysis of the data, and Tableau Visualizations.
+We will first work with 2% of the dataset, due to the vast size of it, and then feed the model a bigger set.

 ## Extra Steps